nayeonk/itpwebdev/notes-and-assignments/notes/301/intro_to_jquery.md

 jQuery is a great library to use because it is very streamlined and simple.
 But beyond that, it boast incredible __compatibility across most browsers__.

-So in the example above, how did it "hide" the paragraph IDed as secondp?
-Does it set the css property of visibility to hidden?
-Does it set the opacity to 0?
-Does it change the display to none?

-You don't know... and DON'T NEED to know.

 The "magic" of jQuery is that the underlying library, written in Javascript, handles all of the behind-the-scenes details including COMPLETE cross-browser compatibility.
 So whereas with CSS3 we would have to worry about whether a particular browser might know certain CSS commands like transform or transition, similar functions if implemented through jQuery will work in every browser (well every browser that supports Javascript)!

 Ok, so lets look at some of the "actions" jQuery can perform on objects...

-### jQuery Effects and Manupulations -- a starter list of jQ "actions"
+### jQuery Effects and Manupulations -- a starter list of jQuery "actions"

 Below is a partial list of the core/main jQuery "actions":